BlueSquare23/johnlradford.io/essays/the_myth_of_american_exceptionalism.md

 Likewise, so are many of the stories we're told about its values and greatest beliefs.

 ## Part 1.
-America Exceptionalism By the Numbers
+American Exceptionalism By the Numbers

 By definition, to be _"exceptional"_ is to be out of the ordinary.